isoreact/core/README.md

 When `renderToHtml` is called, it will call each isomorphic components' `getData` function, passing in the isomorphic component's props (in this case, `userId`).
-When the stream returned by `getData` produces its first event (an object consisting of `props` to inject into the React component and `hydration` to attach to the HTML page), the isomorphic component's React component will be rendered with those `props` and the `hydration` data will be rendered adjacent to it in the HTML page.
+When the stream returned by `getData` produces its first event (an object consisting of `state` to inject into the React component and `hydration` to attach to the HTML page), the isomorphic component's React component will be rendered with the `state` as its `props` and the `hydration` data will be rendered adjacent to it in the HTML page.

 Somewhere on the client: